reevolutiva/twchr-dev/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Manage and integrate your Twitch.tv channel from WordPress Admin with <a href="https://twitcher.pro/" title="">Twitcher.pro</a>.
-Promote future streamings and embed past streamings from Twitch or Youtube.
+Stream smarter, not harder.
+<a href="https://twitcher.pro/" title="">Twitcher.pro</a> integrates your Twitch.tv channel with your WordPress for easy manage, promotion, and monetization of your Twitch.tv channel.

 == Description ==
+Unleash the full potential of your Twitch.tv channel with <a href='https://twitcher.pro/' title='Twitcher.pro'>Twitcher.pro</a> - the ultimate tool for seamless integration, effortless management, and maximum monetization of your Twitch.tv channel on WordPress

 Easily *integrate your Twitch channel* to WordPress with <a href="https://twitcher.pro/" title="">Twitcher.pro</a>.
 Twitcher helps you to program and manage your streamings in an easy way in 3 simple steps:

 1. *Program your future streamings and series from WordPress*:
     Twitcher.pro creates a landing page for every future streaming and synchronizes with the Twitch.tv Calendar.
     Create series for every recurrent streaming and automatically create and archive pages for each one.